-Mr. Berube stated I have had several interactions with Mr. Druckenmiller and I am very impressed with him.
+Mr. Berube stated I have had several interactions with Mr. Drunckenmiller and I am very impressed with him.
 If you ask him a question, he is ready with a response.
-He is proactive and carries a clipboard to make notes of everything he sees that needs to be done.
+He is pro-active and carries a clipboard to make notes of everything he sees that needs to be done.
 He seems to have the skills.
 He has several big projects coming and he does not seem afraid to work.
-My contemplation of this proposal was that we included the salary that was assigned to the assistant dockmaster, and I thought he would backup Mr. Belieff on his days off.
+My contemplation of this proposal was that we included the salary that was assigned to the Assistant Dockmaster, and I thought he would backup Mr. Belieff on his days off.
 He will have a lot of things going on right now learning all his responsibilities.

-Mr. Walls asked is it part of our license agreement for the lake that it has to be closed one day each week?
+Mr. Walls asked is it part of our license agreement for the lake to be closed one day each week?